junaedsiam/libia/README.md

 ```

-You can also use other package managers as well
+You can use other package managers as well

 ```bash
 # npm